cheind/py-motmetrics/Readme.md

 The **py-motmetrics** library provides a Python implementation of metrics for benchmarking multiple object trackers (MOT).

 While benchmarking single object trackers is rather straightforward, measuring the performance of multiple object trackers needs careful design as multiple correspondence constellations can arise (see image below).
-A variety of methods have been proposed in the past and while there is no general agreement on a single method, the methods of [[1,2,3]](#References) have received considerable attention in recent years. **py-motmetrics** implements these [metrics](#Metrics).
+A variety of methods have been proposed in the past and while there is no general agreement on a single method, the methods of [[1,2,3,4]](#References) have received considerable attention in recent years. **py-motmetrics** implements these [metrics](#Metrics).

 <div style="text-align:center;">
 ![](etc/mot.png)<br/>
 *Pictures courtesy of Bernardin, Keni, and Rainer Stiefelhagen [[1]](#References)*
 </div>

+In particular **py-motmetrics** supports `CLEAR-MOT`[[1,2]](#References) metrics and `ID-MEASURE`[[4]](#References) metrics.
+Both metrics attempt to find a minimum cost assignment between ground truth objects and predictions.
+However, while CLEAR-MOT solves the assignment problem on a local per-frame basis, `ID-MEASURE` solves the bipartite graph matching by finding the minimum cost of objects and predictions over all frames.
+This [blog-post](http://vision.cs.duke.edu/DukeMTMC/IDmeasures.html) by Ergys illustrates the differences in more detail.

 ### Features at a glance
 - *Variety of metrics* <br/>